-Accordingly, since the 25% of the liability determined by the actuary towards staff gratuity and leave encashment has been separately adjusted, the amount recorded in the income and expenditure account by the school towards gratuity and leave encashment for the FY 2018-2019 has not been considered as part of expenses in the fund position of the school (enclosed in the later part of this order).
+Accordingly, since the 25% of the liability determined by the actuary towards staff gratuity and leave encashment has been separately adjusted, the additional amount budgeted by the school towards gratuity and leave encashment for the FY 2019-2020 has not been considered as part of budgeted expenses for FY 2019-2020 in the fund position of the school (enclosed in the later part of this order).

-Clause 19 of Order No. F.DE./15(56)/Act/2009/778 dated 11 Feb 2009 states "The tuition fee shall be so determined as to cover the standard cost of establishment including provisions for DA, bonus, etc., and all terminal, benefits as also the expenditure of revenue nature concerning the curricular activities."
+5. Clause 19 of Order No. F.DE./15(56)/Act/2009/778 dated 11 Feb 2009 states "The tuition fee shall be so determined as to cover the standard cost of establishment including provisions for DA, bonus, etc., and all terminal, benefits as also the expenditure of revenue nature concerning the curricular activities."

-Further, clause 21 of the aforesaid order states "No annual charges shall be levied unless they are determined by the Managing Committee to cover all revenue expenditure, not included in the tuition fee and 'overheads' and expenses on play-grounds, sports equipment, cultural and other co-curricular activities as distinct from the curricular activities of the school."
+Further, clause 21 of the aforesaid order states "No annual charges shall be levied unless they are determined by the Managing Committee to cover all revenue expenditure, not included in the tuition fee and 'overheads' and expenses on play-grounds, sports equipment, cultural and other cocurricular activities as distinct from the curricular activities of the school."